 The UV level is an international scale ranging from 1 to 20 and indicates how much UV radiation reaches the earth's surface.
 A level of 3 or above is considered high enough to damage the skin.

 Some UV weather forecasts base the UV level on a clear sky, not taking into account clouds, rain or pollution.
 It gives you the maximum amount of UV rays expected during the day (which would normally occur midday.)

 Are UV rays stronger on cloudy days?
 Clouds can reduce or increase UV levels.
 According to Vernon Carr, in an interview with ABC Science in Australia, "UV is affected by many things.
 One of those is cloud, but it depends upon what type of cloud it is, the thickness of the cloud and whether it is deep right through the atmosphere.
 UV radiation can penetrate through thin cloud, so you can still get high levels of UV at ground level on overcast days."

 Carr also explains that sometimes UV rays can reflect off the cloud's edge, intensifying the level of UV rays.
-Therefore, partly cloudy days can be misleading; you believe you are protected from the sun's rays when behind the cloud but you may, in fact, be getting stronger UV rays because they are bouncing off the clouds.
+Therefore, partly cloudy days can be misleading; you believe you are protected from the sun's rays when behind the cloud but you may, in fact, be getting stronger UV rays on a cloudy day.

 How Much Sunscreen Do You Need?